Spring history walks and program calendar set

 Study of Alameda Building Permits Provides Insights

-We’ve recently completed a survey through city building permits, collecting information on every home built here in the Alameda Park addition.
+In 2010, we completed a survey through city building inspection cards, collecting information on every home built here in the Alameda Park addition.
 It’s taken two years and more than a dozen visits to the Bureau of Development Services (which has been very accommodating and helpful), but time well spent, given the insight it offers into the development of the early neighborhood.
 Everything from the date of construction—it’s interesting to see what parts of the neighborhood were built first—to identifying the most prolific builders, and all of it helps paint a picture of how Alameda Park developed.

 Original building record for Alameda School, taken out on November 7, 1921.
 Information from more than 1,025 Alameda Park building records were reviewed as part of the study.